NDNey/RPSLS-Game/README.md

-# RPSLS-Game
+# RPSLS-Game.
 Rock, Paper, Scissors, Lizard, Spock is an expand version of Rock, Paper, Scissors.